 Joe Swicegood opened Little Pigs Bar-B-Q when his three children were young back in 1963; he had no way of knowing he'd still visit the place every day for the next 52 years.
-Today, Swicegood is 88, but he still comes to work to ensure the hickory-smoked chopped barbecue is the best it can be.
+Now in his 90s, Swicegood still comes to work to ensure the hickory-smoked chopped barbecue is the best it can be.

 "Restaurant work is the hardest work you're ever going to do, but there's something about it that just gets in your blood," says Michele Swicegood, Joe's daughter.